kalaspuff/tomodachi/README.rst

     class Service(tomodachi.Service):
         name = "amqp-example"

+        # 'message_envelope' attribute can be set on the service class to build / parse data.

         # A route / topic on which the service will subscribe to via RabbitMQ / AMQP
         @tomodachi.amqp("example.topic")
         async def example_func(self, message):
             # Received message, fordarding the same message as response on another route / topic
             await tomodachi.amqp_publish(self, message, routing_key="example.response")

 *Example of a service using AWS SNS+SQS managed pub/sub messaging.
-AWS SNS and AWS SQS together features managed message queues for microservices, distributed systems, and serverless applications.
-This makes it great to use for ``tomodachi`` powered Python microservices in a distributed architecture hosted on AWS, for example in Docker on AWS ECS or AWS EKS using Kubernetes.*
+AWS SNS and AWS SQS together brings managed message queues for microservices, distributed systems, and serverless applications hosted on AWS. ``tomodachi`` services can customize their enveloping functionality to both unwrap incoming messages and/or to produce enveloped messages for published events / messages.
+Pub/sub patterns are great for scalability in distributed architectures, when for example hosted in Docker on Kubernetes.*

 .. code:: python